ADULT NUMERACY NETWORK

 The Math Practitioner has been the voice of the Adult Numeracy Network since 1994.
 Three issues of The Math Practitioner are published every year, with each issue full of articles, lessons, rich activities, practical ideas, and stories from adult numeracy classrooms across the US.

-Check out this issue's featured article, "Teaching Number Sense Using Virtual Manipulatives in Distance Learning and Beyond" by Rebecca Strom, MN.
+Check out this issue's featured article, "Can Spacial Reasoning Skills Improve When Studied in an Online Environment?" by Shelly LeDuke, CT.
 To read the rest of the issue, and all available back issues, visit the Math Practitioner Archives.

 Have you been receiving your copy of the Math Practitioner through your email?